Songs in the Key of Springfield

 Songs in the Key of Springfield is a soundtrack/novelty album from The Simpsons compiling many of the musical numbers from the series.
 The album was released in the United States on March 18, 1997, and in the United Kingdom in June 1997.
 This was the second album released in association with the Simpsons television series; however, the previous release, The Simpsons Sing the Blues, contained original recordings as opposed to songs featured in episodes of the series.

 The album was followed by The Yellow Album, a second album of original songs.
 Hollywood Records released the album on digital and streaming platforms on December 9, 2021.
+The album is set to be released as a deluxe 2LP color vinyl edition on September 4, 2026, by Hollywood Records.